theashu02/SimpLX/README.md

 npm run dev
 ```

-This will typically start the frontend server on
+This will typically start the frontend server on:

 ```bash
 cd frontend
 npm install